aswan/webext-experiment-hello/README.md

 ```

 To use this API, a webextension will need to declare that is requires
-the "experiments.simple" permission -- more on that below.
+the `"experiments.simple"` permission -- more on that below.

 An API extension must contain two files: `schema.json` and `api.js`.
+The file [`schema.json`][tree/master/experiment/schema.json]
-The file `schema.json` is a standard JSON schema for the new
+is a standard JSON schema for the new
 webextension API implemented in the extension.
-When the API extension
-is loaded, the schema is loaded and processed just like the
+When the API extension is loaded, the schema is loaded and processed
+just like
-schema files built into the base browser.
-In this case, we have
+[the schema files built into the base browser][https://dxr.mozilla.org/mozilla-central/source/toolkit/components/extensions/schemas].
-a simple schema
+In this case, we have a simple schema that creates
-that creates a new namespace called `hello`,
-which contains a single function `hello()`.
+a new namespace called `hello`, which contains a single function `hello()`.

+The file [`api.js`][tree/master/experiment/api.js]
-The file `api.js` contains the actual implementation of this API.
+contains the actual implementation of this API.
 This file is evaluated with Chrome privileges, and after it is evaluated,
 it should create a new class called `API`.
 A new instance of this
 class will be created every time an extension that uses this API